ElbazHaim/binauralbeatsapp/README.md

-# Open Binaural Beats (OpenBB)
+# Binaural Beats App

 ## Introduction

-Welcome to the Open-BB - Binaural Beats App!
+Welcome to the Binaural Beats App!
 This application is designed to help you experience the power of binaural beats for relaxation, meditation, and more.

 ## What are Binaural Beats?
 Binaural beats are auditory illusions that can guide your mind to various states.
 By playing a different audio frequency in each ear, our brain perceives a 'hidden' frequency, the binaural beat - which we tune to our desired brain state wavelength.